Requires a Strip Adjustment or Strip Align add-on license for LP360 Drone.

-The Strip Adjustment feature is a module available LP360 Drone starting from v2023.2 and is only available within the TrueView workflow.
-This means that only Drone data processed in LP360 Drone can benefit from Strip Adjustment.
+The Strip Adjustment feature is a module available in LP360 from v2023.2 to v2025.1.
+It is only available within the TrueView workflow for drone data processed in LP360.
+It supports TrueView and Microdrones sensors only.

 If you are looking for a method and context for Strip Adjustment, please review the article on Strip Adjustment - Method and Context.